Rock Fishing with Lures

 Spinning & General Purpose Reels

-There are a few general purpose spinning reels I can recommend that can be paired with heavier, more traditional rods.
+There are a few general-purpose spinning reels I can recommend that can be paired with heavier, more traditional rods.
 View the full ‘reels’ guide for more details.
+Full guide to the best spinning reels here.

 Rock fishing lines

-Cheaper braids that cost about £15-20 are stiff, rigid, thick relative to their strength.
+Cheaper braids that cost about £15-20 are stiff, rigid, and thick relative to their strength.
 The main way to spot a good braid is to look at the PE rating compared to the strength, which is how thick the line is.
-Nice braid is thin relative to its strength.
+A nice braid is thin relative to its strength.
 After this factor, you can consider how many strands it has.
 Higher strands are generally better.

 For LRF fishing sadly I cannot recommend any braid under £20.
 Once you’ve used £50 braid you won’t ever be able to go back, it changes everything and can actually last a long time.
 Don’t forget, you’re fishing with a lighter leader, so you probably won’t ever lose all your line, you’ll just have to replace it when it gets old and tattered.